wolkenlosIT/synology-nextcloudTALK-bridge/README.md

 ```shell
 sudo nano /opt/synology-talk-bridge/app.py
 ```
-(Optional: The notification proxmox sends can be quiet long.
-This is why I let the python script cut the message after 600 characters.
-If you want more or less, you can change the number in line 181.)

 5. Let´s create the webhook secret:
 ```shell
 openssl rand -hex 16
 ```
 6. Copy the secret and let´s create our environments file.
 Fill it out, too!
+Don´t change the port if you don´t know what you are doing!
 ```shell
 sudo nano /etc/synology-talk-bridge.env
 ```